Q: What is DebiCheck?

 Q: Why the need to electronically confirm debit orders?

-account.
-Additionally, it provides the company that you are dealing with, with the comfort of knowing
+Additionally, it provides the company that you are dealing with, with the comfort of knowing that you

-that you have acknowledged and are aware of these debits orders.
-It also allows your bank to record the
+have acknowledged and are aware of these debits orders.
+It also allows your bank to record the debit

 Q: Why is this important for me as a consumer?

-the comfort of knowing that DebiCheck debit orders must be processed within the agreed conditions that
+comfort of knowing that DebiCheck debit orders must be processed within the agreed conditions that you

 Q: How is DebiCheck different from what we have now?

-contract.
-This means that your bank will now have a record of all DebiCheck debit orders and will be
+This means that your bank will now have a record of all DebiCheck debit orders and will be able to verify

 Q: How will this new system and its related processes affect me?

-information with your bank.
-In many instances, your cellphone will be used for this confirmation, in
+with your bank.
+In many instances, your cellphone will be used for this confirmation, in which case you

-which case you will need to make sure that your bank has your correct cellphone number.
-This is very
+will need to make sure that your bank has your correct cellphone number.
+This is very important!

 Q: How often will I need to confirm my DebiCheck debit order?